 Further testing is done if ferritin level is abnormal; testing includes fasting serum iron (usually > 300 mg/dL [> 53.7 millimole/L]) and iron binding capacity (transferrin saturation; levels usually > 50%).
-Hereditary hemochromatosis may be ruled out by history and genetic testing.
+Hereditary hemochromatosis should be ruled out by history and genetic testing.
 A transferrin saturation < 45% has a negative predictive value of 97% for iron overload.

 Some patients can be treated with phlebotomy and given erythropoietin to maintain erythropoiesis.
 However, because it worsens anemia, phlebotomy is not recommended for many patients (eg, those with hemoglobin level < 10 g/dL [< 100 g/L], those who are transfusion dependent, and those who develop symptoms of anemia after phlebotomy).
 Treatment in these patients is iron chelation.
 The goal of treatment is a transferrin saturation of < 50%.

 Deferoxamine is the drug traditionally used for iron chelation therapy.
-Dose is 40 to 50 mg/kg/day (maximum: 60 mg/kg/day) given by a slow subcutaneous infusion overnight over 8 to 12 hours through a portable pump for 5 to 7 nights/wk or via 24-h IV infusion.
+Dose is 40 to 50 mg/kg/day (maximum: 60 mg/kg/day) given by a slow subcutaneous infusion overnight over 8 to 12 hours through a portable pump for 5 to 7 nights/week or via 24-hour IV infusion.
 Dose is 1 to 2 g in adults and 20 to 40 mg/kg/day IV infusion over 8 to 12 hours, 5 to 7 days per week, usual maximum daily dose is 40 mg/kg/day.
 However, this therapy is complex to administer and requires an unusual time commitment from patients, resulting in a high rate of nonadherence.
 Important adverse effects include hypotension, gastrointestinal disturbances, and anaphylaxis (acutely) and vision and hearing loss (with chronic use).